bormaxi8080/osint-timeline/DRAFT.md

 Certimate.
 An open-source and free self-hosted SSL certificates ACME tool, automates the full-cycle of issuance, deployment, renewal, and monitoring visually: https://github.com/certimate-go/certimate

 tty7.
 A terminal workbench in pure Rust: shells, persistent sessions, SSH, coding agents.
-GPU-rendered on Zed's gpui, VT core from Alacritty: https://github.com/l0ng-ai/tty7/
+GPU-rendered on Zed's gpui, VT core from Alacritty: https://github.com/l0ng-ai/tty7

+lazyports is a terminal UI tool to visualize and manage network ports.
+It provides an interactive table to inspect listening processes and kill them easily: https://github.com/v9mirza/LazyPorts

 ----